Vahana: Etymology

-Vah in Sanskrit means to carry, or transport.
+Vah in Sanskrit means to carry or transport.
+The word also means 'vehicle' in Sanskrit and other Indian languages.

 Symbolism

 In Hindu iconography, positive aspects of the vehicle are often emblematic of the deity that it carries.
 Nandi the bull, vehicle of Shiva, represents strength and virility.
 Dinka the mouse, vehicle of Ganesha, represents speed and sharpness.
 Parvani the peacock, vehicle of Kartikeya, represents splendor and majesty.
 The hamsa, vehicle of Saraswati, represents wisdom, grace, and beauty.

 However, the vehicle animal also symbolizes the evil forces over which the deity dominates.
 Mounted on Parvani, Kartikeya reins in the peacock's vanity.
 Seated on Dinka the rat (Mushika), Ganesha crushes useless thoughts, which multiply like rats in the dark.
 Shani, protector of property, has a vulture, raven, or crow within whom he represses thieving tendencies.
 Under Shani's influence, the vahana can make even malevolent events bring hope.

 Examples

 Garuda

 Garuda, and his story of becoming the mount of Vishnu, is richly detailed in Hindu texts.
 Born to Vinata and bearing the power of Kashyapa's penance, the demigod is anguished to find that his mother is enslaved by the cruel Kadru.
-When he pleaded with Kadru to free his mother, the latter demanded the nectar of immortality as the price of her liberty.
+When he pleaded with Kadru to free his mother, the former demanded the nectar of immortality as the price of her liberty.
 His legend of securing amrita, the nectar of immortality, is described in the episode known as Amṛtakalaśāpaharaṇam: